ourchurchtoo/website/src/posts/2021-03-26-belonging.md

 sacred contradictions.\
 I am one

-\
 with the three
 year-old crying\
-“I am not a number!”
+*“I am not a number!”*
-I struggle to fit —
+I struggle to fit

 \
 my shape wants more space.\